stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

 Account and account-related messages.

-- Tron has 3 `types` of account: Normal, AssetIssue, Contract
+- Stabila has 3 `types` of account: Normal, AssetIssue, Contract

 ```java
 enum AccountType {